RaumZeit/MarchingSquares.js/README.md

     [18, 13, 10, 9, 10, 13, 18]]

 var bandWidth = upperBand - lowerBand;
-var band = MarchingSquaresJS.IsoBands(data, lowerBand, bandWidth);
+var band = MarchingSquaresJS.IsoBands(data, lowerBand, bandWidth, options);
 ```

-The return value, `band`, is an array of closed polygons which encircle the area defined by this contour:
+The return value, `band`, is an array of closed polygons which includes all the point of the grid with values between the limiting isolines:

 ```
 [Array[21], Array[5]]